sanjay-23-sj/WOMEN/README.md

 * 🛡️ **Zero Tracking**: No remote metrics, analytical trackers, or crash reporters are integrated.
 * 🛡️ **Military-Grade Local Encryption**: Local files and evidence recordings are encrypted using AES-256 on-device.
 * 🛡️ **No Subscriptions**: All offline, trigger, widget, and WebRTC streaming capabilities are fully unlocked and free.

+## 📱 Download & Try WOMEN

+You can download the current APK from the repository and install it on an Android device for testing.

+> ⚠️ This is a development build.
+Some planned features are still under development.

+### Current APK

+Go to the repository and download the latest `.apk` file.

+Developers are welcome to test the current version, report issues, and contribute improvements.